Too much screen time - thriving, surviving or shrinking?

 “strong, alert, unselfconscious and at the peak of our current abilities.”

-His research points to elevated personal wellbeing when we are in a state where we are gently striving.
-This is one where we are learning new things, slightly outside of our comfort zone and expanding our minds, connecting with people in new ways and learning new skills.
+His research points to happiness being generated when we are in a state where we are gently striving.
+This is one where we are learning new things - slightly outside of our comfort zone and expanding our minds, connecting with people in new ways and learning new skills.

 This can often be the very opposite of closing into ourselves online, in a filter bubble, surrounded by a wall of mirrors, reflecting our conditioned likes and beliefs.